devzarr/devzarr.github.io/_posts/2022-07-26-zarr-roadmap.markdown

 various [Zarr Implementations](https://github.com/zarr-developers/zarr_implementations).

-## What does the future looks like? 🔮
+## What does the future look like? 🔮

 I’m very excited and looking forward to Zarr’s future.
 Having a systematic process in place and a dedicated community manager has streamlined the